Information for Scholars and Families

 - SwiftStudent: Students can learn about the financial aid appeal process, review eligibility requirements, and customize free template appeal letters to submit to their college financial aid office.
 This virtual resource guides students through the appeal process relating to numerous special circumstances that may make them eligible for an adjustment to their financial aid, such as recent job loss of a parent, a medical crisis, and loss of childcare or housing.

-Access these important PDFs during your Upward Bound and Upward Bound Math-Science experience.
+Access these important PDFs during your Upward Bound Math-Science experience.

 Summer Institute